marb543/postcards-from-my-jungle/README.md

 To generate a fictional animal language, I retrieve the OpenAI API Key, and set up my OpenAI APi Client.
 I then define a structured promt defining fictional world where animals communicate with each other via unique phrases, and I ask the model to continue the list of new animal phrases.
 I set the temperature to 0.7 ensuring a certain degree of randomness, and set the top_p=1.0 to ensure that the response is generated with a higher probability of diversity.
 I then extract the generated animal phrases and save it as a .txt file in an array.

+# How to improve the quality of images and sounds

+To improve the quality of images and sounds, I would need to use higher resolution images, optimize the image size , to use a modern image format like WebP and AVIF, I should also use image scaling to make sure they are properly displayed.
+To improve the quality of sound, I can use hight-quality audio files, use compression without loss of quality, normalize audio levels, and to loop audio files efficiently to amke sure the sound fades in and out without any transitions.